CDC Melbourne: 2014–2024

 In October 2014, Eastrans and Westrans were combined and rebranded as CDC Melbourne.

 In December 2017, the Wyndham depot was opened in the suburb of Truganina, replacing the Altona and Werribee depots which were subsequently closed.
 The head office of CDC Victoria and the Operations and Customer Centre (OCC) were also moved from Altona and Sunshine respectively into the new depot.

 In May 2018, Tullamarine Bus Lines was acquired by ComfortDelGro Australia with 34 buses.
 It was rebranded CDC Tullamarine and integrated into CDC Melbourne on 17 August 2018.

 CDC Melbourne initially signed a ten-year performance-based contract with the Victorian government in April 2018, due to commence on 1 July 2018.
 However, in June 2018, the government offered a seven-year contract to all Melbourne bus operators, with no end-of-term access to staff, depots, fleet and intellectual property.
 This meant that under this contract, operators are not obliged to transfer any of their assets to the government.
 CDC Melbourne (including Tullamarine Bus Lines) successfully negotiated with the government and secured a seven-year contracts for its Melbourne metropolitan bus services, which commenced on 1 August 2018.

 2024–present

 In September 2024, it was announced that CDC Melbourne were successfully awarded ten-year contracts, due to commence on 1 July 2025.
 CDC Melbourne retained all of its existing routes, and would also gain routes from other operators such as Ryan Brothers Bus Service (all routes), Dysons (some routes) and Dom Sita's Kastoria Bus Lines and Broadmeadows Bus Service (all routes).
-As part of an agreement with Kastoria and Broadmeadows, the latter operators would also transfer their fleet, depot and staff to CDC, in addition to their routes.
+As part of an agreement with Kastoria and Broadmeadows, the latter operators would also transfer their fleet, their Westmeadows depot and staff to CDC, in addition to their routes.
+The transfer of these assets and bus routes occurred on 1 July 2025.
 However, CDC was impacted by driver industrial action on 1 July 2025, CDC operations did not commence on some of these routes until the following day, 2 July 2025.
 Many of CDC's retained routes also did not run that day, or otherwise to a Sunday timetable (1 July was a Tuesday).

+Following the takeover of the Westmeadows depot and its routes from Kastoria, CDC continued to share the depot with Kastoria for its remaining charter operations as well as its sister charter operation Nationwide Tours.
+CDC eventually absorbed any remaining operations of Kastoria and Nationwide Tours in October 2025, which were then rebranded as CDC by early 2026.